VS Code Extension

 Full directory tree

 CLI-style ├── / └── hierarchy.
-Directories rendered before files at every level.
+Directories rendered before files at every level, exactly as you'd see in a terminal.

-60+ file types detected automatically.
-Every file wrapped in a properly fenced Markdown code block.
+60+ file types detected.
+Every file wrapped in a properly fenced, syntax-tagged code block.

 Smart ignore rules